 How Microsoft Turned its Workers’ Performance Reviews Into Steel Cage Death Matches

-Former Apple executive and current Guardian columnist Jean-Louis Gassée has spotted some particularly interesting details stashed away in long Vanity Fair piece about Microsoft’s decline from its position as a top innovator.
+Former Apple executive and current Guardian columnist Jean-Louis Gassée has spotted some particularly interesting details stashed away in a long Vanity Fair piece about Microsoft’s decline from its position as a top innovator.
 While the Vanity Fair piece lists several reasons for Microsoft’s woes, one of the most jarring is its practice of “stack ranking” employees during performance reviews that transforms a routine HR practice into a “Gladiator“-style death match where workers are encouraged to back-stab one another at the expense of cooperation.

 “[E]very unit was forced to declare a certain percentage of employees as top performers, then good performers, then average, then below average, then poor,” reported Vanity Fair.
 “For that reason, executives said, a lot of Microsoft superstars did everything they could to avoid working alongside other top-notch developers, out of fear that they would be hurt in the rankings.”